-Chromium bound to picolinic acid (picolinate) helps increase the absorption and therefore utility of chromium.
+Chromium bound to picolinic acid (picolinate) helps to increase the absorption and, therefore, the utility of chromium.

 Scientists know that Chromium is essential, but they don't completely understand how it works.

-Because of this we actually don't have any way to accurately determine if someone is deficient in Chromium.
+Because of this we actually don't have any way to accurately determine if someone is deficient in Chromium (1).